ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Ansible Inventory
 {: #vpc-app-deploy-22}

 Ansible works against multiple systems in your infrastructure at the same time.
 The Ansible inventory contains the list of these systems.
-The tutorial provides a script [`inventory.bash`](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/ansible/inventory.bash) to generate the Ansible inventory from the Terraform output.
+The tutorial provides a script [`inventory.bash`](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/ansible/inventory.bash){: external} to generate the Ansible inventory from the Terraform output.

    ```sh
    #!/bin/bash